KornelWitkowski/Deep-Q-Learning-with-Tensorflow/README.md

 ## LunarLander-v2

-The task for the neural network is to land in the space between two flags and there are for actions allowed: do nothing or fire left, right or bottom engine.
+The task for a neural network is to land in the space between two flags and there are for actions allowed: do nothing or fire left, right or bottom engine.

 The first episode ended with a crash: